jamiemilsom/jamiemilsom/README.md

 # Hi, im Jamie ⛰️
-I'm a computer vision enthusiast with a deep passion for data science and robotics.
-Currently, I'm focused on cutting-edge 3D reconstruction techniques, using Neural Radiance Fields (NeRFs) and Gaussian Splats derived from descent sequences.
-With a strong foundation in machine learning and a background as a mechanical design engineer.
-I am committed to leveraging my skills to create innovative solutions in the fields of robotics and artificial intelligence.
+I’m a passionate Data Scientist / Machine Learning Engineer with a strong foundation in machine learning, signal processing, and computer vision.
+My focus is on solving complex, multidisciplinary problems using both traditional and modern machine learning techniques.

+With experience as a Research Engineer and hands-on expertise in various machine learning methods, I'm always exploring new applications.
+My interests span diverse fields, including fraud detection in banking, biomarker analysis in biology, and sports technology.
+I’m particularly excited about the potential of data to drive impactful solutions across industries.

+When I’m not deep in data, you’ll find me hitting the trails for a run or scaling the nearest crag 🧗‍♂️

 ## Skills

+- **Data Manipulation & SQL**: Strong experience in efficiently handling large datasets, performing data manipulation, and optimising queries using SQL, Pandas, and NumPy.
+- **Data Analysis & Feature Engineering**: Proficient in exploratory data analysis, dimensionality reduction (e.g., PCA), and feature engineering to enhance model performance and interpretability.
-- **Machine Learning**: Comprehensive experience with various ML techniques, from decision trees and support vector machines to ensemble methods and RCNNs.
+- **Machine Learning**: Extensive experience with a variety of ML techniques, including decision trees, support vector machines, XGBoost, and ensemble methods for predictive modeling and classification tasks.
-- **Deep Learning**: Proficient in designing, training, and deploying convolutional neural networks for complex vision and audio tasks.
+- **Deep Learning**: Skilled in designing, training, and optimising neural networks using PyTorch, TensorFlow, and Keras, with experience in hyperparameter tuning using Ray Tune.
-- **Computer Vision**: Expertise in image processing, calibration, 3D reconstruction, and feature extraction, utilising state-of-the-art techniques.
+- **Computer Vision**: Expertise in image processing, feature extraction, and object detection, utilising OpenCV, YOLOv8, and segment-anything models for complex vision tasks.
-- **ROS (Robot Operating System)**: Skilled in developing and integrating robotic systems, ensuring seamless hardware-software interaction.

 ## Languages